rpsjr/maintainer-tools/Migration-to-version-17.0.md

 # Tasks to do in the migration

+**REMARK:** Here, we are highlighting **framework changes** from previous version to this one, not data-model changes, as they are very extensive, and the alternative may depends on the module requirements.
+You can check data-model changes for each core module in the `upgrade_analysis.txt` files inside OpenUpgrade project: https://github.com/OCA/OpenUpgrade.

+**REMARK 2**: If you are doing a migration jumping several versions, please check all the tasks in the successive "Migration to version XX.0" guides until arriving to this one.

 * Bump module version to `17.0.1.0.0`.
 * Remove any possible migration script from previous version (in a nutshell, remove `migrations` folder inside the module if exists).
 * Squash administrative commits (if any) with the previous commit for reducing commit noise.
 Check https://github.com/OCA/maintainer-tools/wiki/Merge-commits-in-pull-requests#mergesquash-the-commits-generated-by-bots-or-weblate for details.